wernerschuler/Active-Directory-Tasks/README.md

 Office: 349**

 - Right click New --> User --> Enter the user information
-- Once user has been created --> Right click the account --> Properties --> Organisation --> Enter the Job Title --> General --> Enter the office number
+- Once the user has been created --> Right click the account --> Properties --> Organisation --> Enter the Job Title --> General --> Enter the office number

 <img src="https://i.imgur.com/4BpGl1y.png" height="50%" width="50%" alt="creating a user in Active Directory"/>